scala/scala3/docs/_docs/reference/other-new-features/opaques-details.md

 def id(x: o.T): o.T = x
 ```

-Opaque type aliases cannot be `private` and cannot overridden in subclasses.
+Opaque type aliases cannot be `private` and cannot be overridden in subclasses.

 ## Type Parameters of Opaque Types